-BOSTON -- SAP today released the latest version of its CRM product, an effort to shed its reputation as an ugly, difficult-to-use application.
+BOSTON -- SAP today released the latest version of its CRM product, an effort to shed its reputation as an ugly,

 The latest enhancements are based largely on customer feedback, according to Bob Stutz, senior vice president and general manager, CRM global strategy and product development with SAP.

 "The feedback I got … was pretty brutal," Stutz told a gathering at SAP's annual analyst event being held here this week. "[Customers said it's] just too hard to use.
 It's got good, deep functionality, but it's difficult to get up and running."

 SAP CRM 2007 adds new Web 2.0 features, extending the usability of the system, a major theme with 2006s, SAP's last release.
 The new version includes widgets for salespeople's home pages, such as a drag-and-drop local weather forecast module, Google search bars and favorite reports. @45426